-Just over a year ago I was told by my doctor that I probably had ME as he’d tested for everything else and all was clear but I was still suffering from terrible lethargy and head fog.
+Just over a year ago I was told by my doctor that he’d tested for everything and all was clear, but I was still suffering from terrible lethargy and head fog.
 Initially I’d had labyrinthitis followed by extreme lethargy keeping me in bed for about six weeks.
 I felt better in bed and I slept for about 14/16 hours a day.
 It was depressing!
 But I then got better for about a week and I heaved a huge sigh of relief only to have my hopes completely dashed when my symptoms returned for no apparent reason.
 This time they did not go away..Read more..

 I always hated reading patients’ stories when I was ill.
 Especially the ones where the patients recovered.
 Those lucky, happy, helpful bastards.
-So now I don’t have a clue as to why in 2012 I read the book called “Recovery from CFS” that consisted of nothing but recovery stories.
-Maybe it was a ME/CFS-induced masochism spell.
-You know the one that makes you keep taking that horrible-tasting Japanese herb that you secretly suspect is causing the zits on your groin.
+So now I don’t have a clue as to why in 2012 I read the book called “Secrets To Recovery” that consisted of nothing but recovery stories.
 Whatever the reason was, however, for this one time I’m glad I read the book because it contained Alex Howard’s story that led me to the discovery of the Optimum Health Clinic.
 Read more.

 I am forty one years old.
 When I was twenty years old we had just got married, had brought a derelict house and we were running our own business.
 I would write great big lists and not allow myself to go to bed until everything was done.
 We worked six markets and had one day buying stock.
 Our days started at 3:30am and finished late.